gutyoh/hs-chatgpt-prompts/README.md

 >
 > ---
 >
 > For each of the incorrect options below, provide a SINGLE feedback explanation within 120 characters.
 >
-> Each feedback explanation should be comprehensive but clear, and concise as well.
-Start each feedback with "Wrong!".
+> Each feedback explanation should be comprehensive but clear and concise as well.
 >
 > The feedback explanations MUST BE STANDALONE (not referencing or depending on other feedback explanations).
 >